stellar-deprecated/anchor-ux-guidelines/README.md

-# Anchor UX Guidelines & Templates #
+# Anchor UX Guidelines #

-## This document describes how we should provide templates and guidelines for the anchors to create amazing UXs. ##
+## This document describes guidelines for anchors in order to provide amazing UX to users. ##

 ### Guideline ###
 #### Loading States ####